harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/gad-7-vs-pss-10.md

 ## GAD-7 vs PSS-10: A Comparative Insight with Harmony

-A significant challenge for psychologists often comes down to harmonizing different questionnaires such as [GAD-7](https://www.nhs.uk/mental-health/conditions/generalised-anxiety-disorder/overview/) and [PSS-10](http://www.macses.ucsf.edu/research/psychosocial/pss10.php).
+A significant challenge for psychologists often comes down to harmonising different questionnaires such as [GAD-7](https://www.nhs.uk/mental-health/conditions/generalised-anxiety-disorder/overview/) and [PSS-10](http://www.macses.ucsf.edu/research/psychosocial/pss10.php).
 This challenge begins with trying to match the individual items of these two different instruments that assess anxiety disorder and stress perception respectively.
 For some meta-analyses you might need to compare the GAD-7 vs the PSS-10.

 ## Compare the items in GAD-7 English and PSS-10